S-Spiegl/CV/README.md

 - Running my own business required transferable skills such as using my initiative, innovation, building and maintaining client relationships, using my creativity, problem-solving, and working to tight deadlines.
 - Having built my own business from the ground up, I have a special respect and appreciation for what that takes, and feel more motivated than ever to contribute to a creative company.
 - LCG taught me the importance of good design and careful building, skills that have served me well at Makers and make me a careful, consistent, and assiduous coder.
+- Managed every aspect of the business and keep on top of the different facets - HMRC, various insurances, record-keeping, client-management, scheduling, tool- and vehicle-maintenance etc were all vital to a functioning business and were all my responsibility.
+I relish responsibility.

 **University of Manchester: Grant Writer for the John Rylands Research Institute** *(2013-2015)*
 - Copy-editor/copy-writer on several books, articles, and funding applications both for myself and for others.